 Manage user roles and memberships

-A user with the role Administrator can edit user roles and Memberships.
+A user with the role Administrator can edit user roles and memberships.

 User roles